AnonymousCoder99/FIXX/README.md

     ```

 - Application setup
   * Download the source code of the application corresponding to the CVE being processed.
+The CVE will usually contain reference links to source code of the application mentioned.
 Make sure the version matches the one mentioned in the CVE description.
   * Pull the source code written to help build the code property graph (CPG) of the application as well as run the similarity approach
   * Build the Code Property Graph of the application using the terminal command given above and replace *application_name* with the name saved the application and *argument_type* with <code> --buildcpg </code> option (This step can take a couple minutes to a few hours depending on the size of the application)
   * Load the CPG of the application using the same terminal command and application name along with the *argument_type* as <code> --loadcpg </code>